Help Guide

 Is the surrounding context a rigid singular type of built form or is it varied?

 Areas with very rigid patterns of built form will require context sensitive design for infill development.
-Places where forms are not rigid offer more flexibility for introduction of new built forms.
+Places where forms are not as rigid offer more flexibility for the introduction of new built forms.

 • Site visitis